Our People, Our Land, Our Images

 July 15 - October 22, 2017

 We need more opportunities to view indigenous peoples through their own eyes.
-This important exhibition offers a first-person photographic account by artists from North America, Peru, Iraq, and New Zealand.
+This important exhibition offers a first-person photographic account by artists from Canada, Iraq, New Zealand, Peru, and the U.S.

 Distinctive in its historical reach, Our People, Our Land, Our Images includes works by newly discovered 19th-century trailblazers, members of the next generation of emerging photographers, and well-established contemporary artists.
 These include B.A.
 Haldane (Tsimshian) and Jennie Ross Cobb (Cherokee).